You don’t have to mask in here.

-Baton Rouge Therapist K. Amanda Morris, MSW, LCSW-BACS
+Meet K. Amanda Morris, MSW, LCSW-BACS, CFSW

 I’m Glad You’re Here.

-A Baton Rouge Therapist Who Gets It
+A Baton Rouge Therapist Who Actually Gets It

-I became a therapist to help other women who’ve been through some shit and lived to tell about it.
-Asking for help (or even acknowledging that you might need it) is scary.
+Asking for help is scary.
 I happen to hate it.
-I could be dangling from a cliff by my fingers, with two big ol’ firemen hoisting me up to safety, and I’d still want to do it all by myself.
+I could be dangling from a cliff by my fingers, with two enormous firemen hoisting me up to safety, and I'd still want to do it all by myself.
 But trying to do everything on my own left me struggling a lot harder than I needed to.
-Through my own therapy, I’ve discovered that life gets a whole lot better (and easier) when you allow people to help you.
+Through my own therapy, I've discovered that life gets a whole lot better (and easier) when you allow people to help you.

 And yet, vulnerability can be so hard when you don't know whom you can trust.
 I totally get that.
 Trust is earned and built over time.
 That's why we go at your pace.

-Because of my own trauma history (which may be different from yours), it seems like it would be so much easier to help other people with their problems than to risk the possible rejection, ridicule or indifference I might get if I ask for help.
-Here’s what I’ve learned, though: asking for help is necessary, because we cannot possibly get through this life without it.
-And another, maybe more important thing to accept is this: you are worth caring for.
+Because of my own trauma history (which may be different from yours), it seems like it would be so much easier to help other people with their problems than to risk the possible rejection, ridicule, or indifference I might get if I ask for help.

 Enough About Me.
 Let’s Talk About You.